nickovice/BitScape/README.md

 <a href="https://bitscape-app.vercel.app" target="_blank">Visit the website &#8599</a>
 </p>
 <br>

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --configuration development` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding